Women's fear of crime: Geography

 Generally, research has demonstrated that women from urban areas have higher levels of fear of crime.
 Even within cities, fear levels may differ from neighborhood to neighborhood.
 Increased social disorganization in the neighborhood (as measured by homelessness, drug sales, vandalism, prostitution, etc.) and higher rates of neighborhood serious crime lead to higher levels of fear of crime for both men and women, but both factors have a stronger effect on women's fear of crime.
+Recreational spaces within the urban environment can also have differentially risk, both real and perceived, with many women reporting feeling unsafe in public parks and play spaces, especially after dark.

 Urban and rural communities tend to have very different levels of fear of crime.
 Rural areas are almost always perceived by residents and outsiders as safer, so it is often assumed that fear of crime levels will be lower there.
 Still, 2005 research in New Zealand and the United Kingdom noted that fear of crime levels in rural areas is on the rise, and found that sources of fear of crime among rural women often include perceived encroachment of urban influence (through people or attitudes) into their communities.